The world forgot this Syrian prison. The Islamic State did not.

 When the sun finally came up, Bawar peered through the room’s shattered window to find that the prison yard was littered with bodies.
 Overnight, he had been joined in his hiding place by 11 prison guards, several of them badly wounded.
 There were no medical supplies.
 Three of them died.

-The earth was shaking
+Earth was shaking

 Within hours of the attack, forces from the U.S.-led military coalition joined the battle, Western military officials said, launching the longest sustained period of airstrikes in support of its SDF allies since the battle for the Islamic State’s final redoubt in Baghouz, Syria, nearly three years ago.
-In a series of more than 20 strikes over the course of a week, coalition jets unleashed Hellfire missiles and other large munitions.
+In more than 20 strikes over the course of a week, coalition jets unleashed Hellfire missiles and other large munitions.
 Apache attack helicopters strafed targets inside a cordon hastily established by the Kurdish-led SDF fighters, drawn from across Hasakah and the wider region.

-Prison break: ISIS fighters launched a brazen attack to free their comrades.
-Here’s how it looked in real time.

-When a 30-year-old SDF fighter nicknamed Partizan arrived near the prison with his unit, the battle was so loud that the ground was shaking, soldiers recalled.
-The father of two girls from Ras al-Ayn joined a line of reinforcements at a nearby traffic circle.
+When an SDF fighter nicknamed Partizan arrived near the prison with his unit, the battle was so loud that the ground was shaking, soldiers recalled.
+The 30-year-old father of two girls from Ras al-Ayn joined a line of reinforcements at a nearby traffic circle.

-Before long, the battle was spilling into the surrounding streets.
+He cocked his gun and waited.
+Before long, the battle spilled into the surrounding streets.
 Residents were terrified.
 One mother tried to convince her young sons that the gunfire was celebratory.
 “I told them, don’t be scared, it’s just a wedding,” said Abir Abdullah, 20.
 When the excuse wore thin, she gathered the boys in her arms, held their hands and stroked their hair through the night.

 The fighting spread into the al-Zuhour and al-Taqqadum districts, north and west of the prison.
 SDF fighters and other local Kurdish security forces traded fire with bands of militants between the houses.

 Partizan’s unit was redeployed to comb the old Arab-style homes for ISIS fighters.
 They had low walls and wide open courtyards and the jihadists were slipping easily among them.
 Some of the militants wore prison clothes but others were in military fatigues.
-“You get confused because some of our members wear the same clothes,” said Kurdeau, 27, a member of Partizan’s unit.
+“You get confused because some of our members wear the same clothes,” said Kurdeau, 27, who is part of Partizan’s unit.

 The SDF fighters moved quickly from house to house to minimize their exposure.
 They were being watched, but they weren’t sure from where.
 At each home, Partizan would slip up the stairs to check the roof, while the rest of the unit waited in silence a floor below.

 Sometime around midday, members of the unit later said, the sound of a sniper’s bullet sliced the air.
+At the top of the stairs, Partizan fell mortally wounded.

 No way out

 As the days passed, hundreds of ISIS fighters surrendered and hundreds more had been killed.
 The SDF reported capturing several prison blocks, but fighting was still fierce.
 The remaining militants, the SDF said, were holed up in the north wing.
-Mixed among them were at least 700 adolescent boys, brought to the so-called caliphate by their parents and now imprisoned for it, and the SDF said that the boys were being used as human shields.
+Mixed among them were at least 700 adolescent boys, brought to the so-called caliphate by their parents and now imprisoned for it.
+The SDF said the boys were being used as human shields.

 Some of the prison staffers who had been taken hostage during the first hours of fighting had been released.
 But Bawar was still trapped inside, even though the SDF’s armored vehicles had penetrated the prison compound days earlier.

 Bawar was at a loss.
 The militants had tried to smoke him out, and so the flag he hoped to wave in surrender had turned the same black color as the Islamic State’s.
 He thought, at one point, he had caught the attention of some SDF soldiers driving past, but their vehicle kept going.

-“I couldn’t tell if he knew I was one of them,” Bawar recalled.
+“I couldn’t tell if they knew I was one of them,” Bawar recalled.

 He stayed awake the whole night, wondering if they had seen him.
+They came back the following morning.
+And finally, he was rescued.
 “I never gave up hope,” Bawar said.
 But he didn’t recognize the soot-stained face he later saw in media photographs of himself.
 “It was like it wasn’t me,” he said.

 A terrible toll

 By the time the fighting ended, nearly 400 prisoners and attackers were dead.
 According to officials, most of the survivors have been transferred from the shattered prison to a British-built facility close by.

-The battle also cost the lives of 121 SDF members and at least five of the prison staff.
+The battle also cost the lives of over 120 SDF members and at least five of the prison staff.
 The SDF is still burying its dead.

-This week, thousands of Syrians gathered to watch as Partizan was laid to rest alongside other fallen soldiers in the northern Syrian city of Derik.
+This week, thousands of Syrians gathered to watch as Partizan was laid to rest alongside other fallen soldiers in the northern city of Derik.
 The freshly dug graves sat at the far end of the cemetery.
 In front of them were hundreds more headstones for fighters killed in earlier battles against the Islamic State or other enemies.

 Days later in the city of Qamishli, about 50 miles to the west, thousands of others collected below a heavy gray sky, this time to bury 13 sons of their own town.
 “Our boys take our hearts with them,” said the mother of a slain 18-year-old fighter, sitting by his headstone.
 “When we lost my son, we lost ourselves too.”